ReaganD1/Project5-Reagan_Dhar/README.md

 ## Summary

-**Pokemon API** is an android app that **displays a random genration 1 pokemon with their image, name, type and their signiture ability.**
+**Pokemon API** is an android app that **displays a random Generation I pokemon with their image, name, type, and signature ability.**

 If I had to describe this project in three (3) emojis, they would be: **👌🏻👍🏻🙂**